MATHEMATICS 1 AND EXERCISES

 M. Bramanti, C.D.
 Pagani, S. Salsa, Matematica: calcolo infinitesimale e algebra lineare.
 Seconda edizione.
 Zanichelli, 2004

-The course schedules 6 hours of frontal lectures and classroom exercises per week plus two additional hours where other exercises are discussed and solve.
+The course schedules 6 hours of frontal lectures and classroom exercises per week plus two additional hours where other exercises are discussed and solved online.

 During the lectures the basic results of the calculus for functions of one variable will be analyzed and discussed.
 Students will be provided also with the basic results on sequences of real numbers and numerical series and with the basic knowledges of ordinary differential equations and linear algebra.